 The DRBG is initialized during module initialization.
 The module loads by default the DRBG using HMAC_DRBG with SHA-256 and derivation function tests without prediction resistance.
-The DRBG is seeded during initialization with a seed obtained from /dev/urandom of length 3/2 times the DRBG strength.
+The DRBG is seeded during initialization with a seed obtained from /dev/random of the appropriate length depending on the instantiated type (see section 10 of [SP800-90A]).

 The module performs continuous tests on the output of the DRBG to ensure that consecutive random numbers do not repeat.
-The noise source of /dev/urandom also implements continuous tests.
+The noise source of /dev/random also implements continuous tests.